 As I’m writing this, we’ve had a pretty snowy winter in Jackson Hole.
 This February was the snowiest one on record.
-Before I describe our day-to-day life in the cabin, it’s important to set the scene…
+Before I describe our day-to-day cabin life in winter, it’s important to set the scene…

 The cabin is surrounded by *so much snow.* In the front yard, the snow is up to my waist and I can’t walk out more than a couple steps.
 We have to snowshoe if we want to walk around the property.